-Task Instructions

-Collaborate with stakeholders to produce a scope-management plan
+Task instructions (for the student) Collaborate with stakeholders to produce a scope-management plan

 The following assessment tasks use a simulated business called Complete Business Solutions Australia (CBSA).
 To complete the assessment tasks, students must access information, templates, policies, and procedures associated with CBSA.